-The camp clearing affords a fabulous view of the surrounding forest and is bordered Heliconia thickets that buzz with the activity of Pale-bellied and Rufous-breasted hermits, reverberate with the cascading songs of White-bellied Antbirds.
-Planted stands of Vervain swarm with a variety of hummingbirds, from Blue-chested and Sapphirethroated to the dazzling Bluethroated Goldentail.
-Dawn brings a flurry of activity and a cacophony avian of dominated by the screeching calls of commuting parrots, the yelping of Chestnut-mandibled Toucans, and the incessant croaking of

-Keel-billed Toucans, but sometimes also including the raucous calls of Red-throated Caracaras, the noisy chattering of White-headed Wrens, and the plaintive whistles of Barred Puffbirds.
-Our mornings and late afternoons will be spent exploring the camp trail system and a number of nearby sites, where, in addition to seeing a broad cross section of toucans, trogons, motmots, woodcreepers, antbirds, tanagers, and other tropical birds that typify the Canal Zone, we will also search for a number of special birds whose Panamanian ranges are (in most cases) largely restricted to the far eastern lowlands and foothills, among them: Capped and Cocoi herons; Bare-throated Tiger-Heron; three species of macaws (Great Green, Blue-and-yellow and Chestnut-fronted); Spectacled Parrotlet; Gray-cheeked Nunlet; Rufous-tailed and Dusky-backed (rare) jacamars; Black-tailed Trogon; Redrumped, Spot-breasted, and Golden-green woodpeckers; Red-billed Scythebill; Double-banded Graytail; Black Antshrike; Rufous-winged Antwren; Bare-crowned Antbird; Black-billed Flycatcher (rare); Sooty-headed Tyrannulet; Yellow-breasted Flycatcher; Choco Sirystes; One-colored Becard; Golden-headed Manakin; Black-capped Donacobius; White-eared Conebill; Orange-crowned Oriole; and Black Oropendola.
+The camp clearing affords a fabulous view of the surrounding forest bordered by Heliconia thickets that buzz with the activity of Pale-bellied and Rufousbreasted hermits, and reverberate with the cascading of White-bellied songs Antbirds.
+Planted stands of Vervain swarm with a variety of hummingbirds, from chested and Sapphire-throated to the dazzling Blue-throated Goldentail.
+Dawn brings a flurry of activity and a cacophony of avian sound, dominated by the screeching calls of commuting parrots, the yelping of Chestnut-mandibled Toucans, and the incessant croaking of Keelbilled Toucans, but sometimes also including the raucous calls of Red-throated Caracaras, the noisy chattering of White-headed Wrens, and the plaintive whistles of Barred Puffbirds.
+Our mornings and late afternoons will be spent exploring the camp trail system and a number of nearby sites, where, in addition to seeing a broad cross section of toucans, trogons, motmots, woodcreepers, antbirds, tanagers, and other tropical birds that typify the Canal Zone, we will also search for a number of special birds whose Panamanian ranges are (in most cases) largely restricted to the far eastern lowlands and foothills, among them: Capped and Cocoi herons; Bare-throated Tiger-Heron; three species of macaws (Great Green, Blue-and-yellow and Chestnut-fronted); Spectacled Parrotlet; Gray-cheeked Nunlet; Rufoustailed and Dusky-backed (rare) jacamars; Black-tailed Trogon; Red-rumped, Spot-breasted, and Golden-green woodpeckers; Red-billed Scythebill; Double-banded Graytail; Black Antshrike; Rufous-winged Antwren; Bare-crowned Antbird; Black-billed Flycatcher (rare); Sooty-headed Tyrannulet; Yellow-breasted Flycatcher; Choco Sirystes; One-colored Becard; Golden-headed Manakin; Black-capped Donacobius; White-eared Conebill; Orange-crowned Oriole; and Black Oropendola.